Automorphism group of Batyrev Calabi-Yau threefolds: Second Chern class of Batyrev Calabi-Yau threefolds

 is surjective.
-Therefore elements of the form $E_i \cdot E_j$, $E_i \cdot F_{ij}$ and $F_{ij} \cdot F_{kl}$ generate $N_1(\overline{Z}_{\De})$.
-The summation in the equation of second chern class includes all these intersections except the intersection between two identical divisor.
-But any toric divisor on $\overline{X}_{\De}$ is equivalent to some linear combination of other toric divisors and therefore the intersection between identical divisors can be written as a linear combination of former ones. .1in
+Therefore, elements of the form $E_i \cdot E_j$, $E_i \cdot F_{ij}$ and $F_{ij} \cdot F_{kl}$ generate $N_1(\ov{Z}_{\De})$.
+Right hand side of (\ref{equ:reduction2}) includes all these intersections, except the intersection between two identical divisors.
+On the other hand, every toric divisor $D_i$ is equivalent to some linear combination of other toric divisors.
+In fact, there is some $m\in M$ such that the linear relation given by $m$ express $D_i$ as a linear combination of several other toric divisors.
+Therefore, the intersection between identical divisors can be written as a linear combination of non-identical intersections.
+This shows that the set $\{C_{ij}\}$ of the effective curves in $\ref{equ:reduction2}$ includes a basis of $H_2(\ov{Z}_\De,\Q)$.

-Together with Wilson's theorem this proves that all Batyrev C.Y threefolds have finite automorphism group.
-Therefore either all of them have rational polyhedral Kahler cone or there is a counter-example to Morrison conjecture among these manifolds.